Workplace Injuries In Minnesota

 If you sustain a work-related injury, you are entitled to medical benefits regardless of whether you have health insurance through your employer or your spouse’s employer.
 There are also vocational rehabilitation benefits, including potential retraining.
 There are many additional benefits that a person may be entitled to, depending upon the circumstances and the applicable law.
 Contact our Minnesota workers’ comp lawyers to ensure you get the benefits you are entitled to receive.

-Do I have to treat with a company doctor?
+Do I have to be treated by a company doctor?

 In most cases, an injured worker is free to choose his or her own doctor.
-Usually after an injured worker has treated with a physician two to three times, that physician is considered to be the employee’s treating physician and a motion must be filed to change the treating physician.
-However, you are entitled to a second opinion and/or change of physician.
+Usually, after an injured worker has been treated by a physician two to three times, that physician is considered to be the employee’s treating physician, and a motion must be filed to change the treating physician.
+However, you are entitled to a second opinion and/or a change of physician.

 Contact Atkinson Law Office, P.A. to ensure you get the doctor of your choice rather than an advocate working on behalf of the insurance company.
 Our attorneys can help you respond appropriately and preserve your rights if you are asked to submit to an IME.

 Helping You Get Treated By A Qualified Medical Professional